-Sector Goals Programmes Outcome Deliverables KPI of Outcomes Baseline (i.e. Value of Outcome Target Deliverables Outcomes Outcome in 2018) 2020 2021 2022 To optimally manage rural infrastructural and enhance standard of living Construction and rehabilitation of rural feeder roads ?
-Farmers access to market, and commercial activities improved ?
-Improved social life in the rural areas. ?
-Number of communities that benefited from the rural feeder roads ?
-NA 15 communities benefited from the rural feeder roads 15 communities benefited from the rural feeder roads 15 communities benefited from the rural feeder roads Provision and reticulation of quality and save drinking water on the rural areas.
-Reduced prevalence rate of water borne and waste water disease in rural areas % increase in the volume of safe drinking water in the rural areas NA 60 communities have access safe drinking water 60 communities have access safe drinking water 60 communities have access safe drinking water Rural electrification programme Improve social life in the rural areas No. of communities that benefited from Rural electrification programme.
-50. communities that benefitted from Rural electrification programme 30 communities benefitted from Rural electrification programme 30 communities benefitted from Rural electrification programme 30 communities benefitted from Rural electrification programme Community assisted programme (community initiated project) Improved community social welfare No. of communities that benefited from government intervention in the community initiated project One community benefitted three community benefitted from government intervention in the community initiated project three community benefitted from government intervention in the community initiated project three community benefitted from government intervention in the community initiated project
+Sector Goals Programmes Outcome Deliverables KPI of Outcomes Baseline (i.e. Value of Outcome Target Deliverables Outcomes Outcome in 2020) 2022 2023 2024 To optimally manage rural infrastructural and enhance standard of living Construction and rehabilitation of rural feeder roads to market, and communities that benefited from the rural feeder roads · NA NA benefited from 18 communities benefited from the rural feeder roads 18 communities benefited from the rural feeder roads Provision and reticulation of quality and save drinking water on the rural areas Reduced prevalence rate of water borne and waste water disease in rural areas % increase in the volume of safe drinking water in the rural areas 65 communities have access safe drinking water 65 communities have access safe drinking water 65 communities have access safe drinking water Rural electrification programme Improve social life in the rural areas No. of communities that benefited from Rural electrification programme.
+50. communities that benefitted from Rural electrification programme benefitted from 35 communities benefitted from Rural electrification programme 35communitie s benefitted from Rural electrification programme Community assisted programme (community initiated project) Improved community social welfare No. of two community five community benefitted from government intervention in the community initiated project five community benefitted from government intervention in the community initiated project